 Ideally situated just a short drive from Mesa Arch, this hotel also offers free parking, comfortable and modern rooms and a buffet breakfast.
 Given its popular location, we'd recommend booking in advance to avoid disappointment.

 After a relaxing night, you can then explore Arches National Park where you can see a variety of natural sandstone arches, bridges, windows and balanced rocks.

-If you've opted for the Direct Route, then a great halfway point and just 3 hours and 40 minutes from Salt Lake City is the small town of Fillmore.
-Given that you'll be driving through this city anyway, it's an ideal place to rest and enjoy more of this epic trip.
+If you've opted for the Direct Route, then a great halfway point and just 2 hours and 25 minutes from Salt Lake City is the small town of Monroe.
+Given that you'll be driving past this town anyway, it's an ideal place to rest and enjoy more of this epic trip.